ajiinisti/Movie-Library/README.md

 ## Databases

-In the movie library there are 3 main table that we can use.
-Actor, Author and Movies.
+In the movie library there are 3 main table that we can use. **Actors**, **Authors** and **Movies**.
 The relationship for the table are Actor has many to many relationship to Movies and Movies has many to many relationship to Author.
-Because of the m2m rationship, there are another table formed from this.
-Write is table when relationship between Author and Movie created and Play is table when relationship between Actor and Movie created.
+Because of the m2m rationship, there are another table formed from this. **Writes** is table when relationship between Author and Movie created. **Play** is table when relationship between Actor and Movie created.

 ## How to Use the Graphql